Privacy Policy

 Special Category Data

-Please note that when we process sensitive information about you (see What personal data do we process) we require an additional legal basis under data protection law.
+Please note that when we process special category information about you we require an additional legal basis under data protection law.
 In the majority of circumstances we will ask you for your explicit consent to process this type of information unless we are required to process the information under another legal basis, for example to comply with a legal obligation or to protect your vital interests.
 We may also process special category personal data which you yourself have deliberately chosen to make public.

 Your Rights